slowcheetah/laravel-keycloak-web-guard/README.md

 We registered a new user provider that you configured on `config/auth.php` called "keycloak-users".

 In this same configuration you setted the model.
-So you can register your own model extending `Vizir\KeycloakWebGuard\Models\KeycloakUser` class and changing this configuration.
+So you can register your own model extending `SlowCheetah\KeycloakWebGuard\Models\KeycloakUser` class and changing this configuration.

 You can implement your own [User Provider](https://laravel.com/docs/5.8/authentication#adding-custom-user-providers): just remember to implement the `retrieveByCredentials` method receiving the Keycloak Profile information to retrieve a instance of model.